Bold Orange Is Spring’s Most Saturated — & Must-Try — Color Trend

-Dopamine dressing — “happy fashion” made up of bright colors, statement prints, and party-inspired silhouettes — has been one of 2022’s biggest trends.
-If bright hues are the cure to help shoppers fight their way out of the emotional funk propelled by two years in a pandemic, then the bold orange color trend is the juicy medicine of choice for designers this spring.
+Dopamine dressing — “happy fashion” made up of bright colours, statement prints, and party-inspired silhouettes — has been one of 2022’s biggest trends.
+If bright hues are the cure to help shoppers fight their way out of the emotional funk propelled by two years in a pandemic, then the bold orange colour trend is the juicy medicine of choice for designers this spring.

 Advertisement